 Follow the different guides to install the client of choice.

 You can turn on VPN access for a user in the Users tab of the Management App and click on the "edit user" button.

 To do this, you will need to be an "admin" user.
-Otherwise, contact with one of the admin users on the platform to activate it for you.
-If they don't know how to add VPN, you can send the straight to this section of the article using this url -> https://help.onomondo.com/how-do-i-set-up-my-openvpn-client-on-my-computer#activate-vpn-for-user
+Otherwise, contact one of the admin users on the platform to activate it for you.
+If they don't know how to add VPN, you can send them to our explanation on how to do this here.

 Once you have clicked on the edit user button, you can check the VPN access box and click "Save".

 Download/Saving the template configuration file (*.ovpn)

 Once activated you will need to download/save the configuration file (*.ovpn).